adamshephard/ODYN_inference/README.md

 #### ODYN Pipeline

 A user can run the ODYN pipeline on all their slides using the below command.
 This can be quite slow as nuclear segmentation (with HoVer-Net+) is run at 0.5mpp.

 Usage: <br />
 ```
   python run_odyn.py --input_data_file="/path/to/input/data/file/" --input_dir="/path/to/input/slides/or/images/dir/" --output_dir="/path/to/output/dir/" --transformer_weights="/path/to/hovernetplus/checkpoint/" --hovernetplus_weights="/path/to/hovernetplus/checkpoint/" --mlp_weights="/path/to/mlp/checkpoint/" --mlp_norm_params="/path/to/mlp/norm/params/" --mlp_cutoff_file="/path/to/mlp/cutoffs/"
 ```

 Alternatively, to have more control, a user can run each of the stages used by the ODYN model at a time.
 These are shown below.
+We recommend users to do use this method.

 #### Dysplasia Segmentation with Transformer